kingabzpro/kingabzpro/README.md

 ## Hey 🖐, I'm Abid!

-- 🎖  I am a certified data scientist professional, who loves building machine learning models.
+- 🎖  I am a certified data scientist professional who loves building machine learning applications.
-- ✍ I write blogs on data science and machine learning.
+- ✍ Currently working as a copywriter and editor.
-- 💻 I'm looking for an **experience** in the field of **technical content creation**.
+- 💻 I'm looking for an **experience** in the field of **developer advocacy engineer**.
-- 🤝🏻 I'm open for collaborations in **MLOps** and **Applied Machine Learning** domains.
+- 🤝🏻 I'm open for collaborations in **MLOps** and **NLP** domains.
-- 🎯 Goal (2022): Build an NLP startup (exfinite) for early detection of mental illness.
+- 🎯 Goal (2023): Get better at content management and creation.

 ## Competition Performance